-[0322] At step 10, TDRs comprised of attribute combinations and DDIDs are transmitted, by the privacy server via privacy clients to recipient entities for use by recipient entities in connection with desired actions, activities, processes or traits pertaining to recipient entities.
-In the above example for instance, the internet browser provider acting as the controlling entity may deliver to the ecommerce site as the recipient entity a TDR comprised of a DDID together with second level abstracted data attributes comprised of Ab5, 67h and Gw2.
+[0270] At step 10, TDRs comprised of attribute combinations and DDIDs are transmitted, by the privacy server via privacy clients to recipient entities for use by recipient entities in connection with desired actions, activities, processes or traits pertaining to recipient entities.
+In the above example for instance, the internet browser provider acting as the controlling entity may deliver to the ecommerce site as the recipient entity a TDR comprised of a DDID together with

-[0323] At step 11, TDRs (which may be comprised of attribute combinations and DDIDs with respect to desired actions, activities, processes or traits) are received by recipient entities by means of privacy clients.
-To the extent that the intended use of the system is to enable creation of output for big data analytics, the receipt of the TDRs may be the last step (e.g., see the example of a potential embodiment of the invention discussed in the context of Figure Z to provide privatized/anonymized data for big data analytics so applicable Data Subject(s) have the "right to be forgotten"), however, more interactive use of TDRs may involve optional steps 12 through 17.
+35 controlling entity may deliver to the ecommerce site as the recipient entity a TDR comprised of a DDID together with second level abstracted data attributes comprised of Ab5, 67h and Gw2.
+[0271] At step 11, TDRs (which may be comprised of attribute combinations and DDIDs with respect to desired actions, activities, processes or traits) are received by recipient entities by means of privacy clients.
+To the extent that the intended use of the system is to enable creation of output for big data analytics, the receipt of the TDRs may be the last step (e.g.,

-[0324] At optional step 12, TDRs (which may be comprised of attribute combinations and DDIDs for a desired online action, activity, process or trait) are interpreted by recipient entities by means of privacy clients and provide access to use of AKs and / or RKs as necessary to understand the contents of the TDRs.
-In the above example for instance, the ecommerce site as the recipient entity would access the RK information to understand the value attributed to Ab5 for the Data Subject's weight, the value attributed to 67h for the Data Subject's height and the value attributed to Gw2 to the Data Subject's budget.

-[0325] At optional step 13, the privacy client may capture new data attributes associated with the desired online action, activity, process or trait that augment the original TDR data attributes as new information in TDR format.
+40 see the example of a potential embodiment of the invention discussed in the context of Figure Z to provide privatized/anonymized data for big data analytics so applicable Data Subject(s) have the "right to be forgotten"), however, more interactive use of TDRs may involve optional steps 12 through 17.
+[0272] At optional step 12, TDRs (which may be comprised of attribute combinations and DDIDs for a desired online action, activity, process or trait) are interpreted by recipient entities by means of privacy clients and provide access to use of AKs and / or RKs as necessary to understand the contents of the TDRs.
+In the above example for instance, the ecommerce site as the recipient entity would access the RK information to understand the value attributed to Ab5 for the Data Subject's weight, the value attributed to 67h for the Data Subject's height and the value attributed to Gw2 to the Data Subject's weight, the value attributed to 67h for the Data Subject's height and the value attributed to Gw2 to the Data Subject's budget.
+[0273] At optional step 13, the privacy client may capture new data attributes associated with the desired online action, associated with the desired online action, activity, process or trait that augment the original TDR data attributes as new information in TDR format.
+[0275] At optional step 15, privacy clients transmit TDRs comprised of DDIDs and attribute combinations pertaining

-[0326] At optional step14, the privacy client may capture new data attributes associated with offline activity, if any, associated with the desired online action, activity, process or trait that augment the original TDR data attributes as new information in TDR format.
+50 activity, process or trait that augment the original TDR data attributes as new information in TDR format.
+[0274] At optional step 14, the privacy client may capture new data attributes associated with offline activity, if any, associated with the desired online action, activity, process or trait that augment the original TDR data attributes as new.